AndyObtiva/glimmer-dsl-tk/README.md

 ![glimmer dsl tk screenshot sample hello world](images/glimmer-dsl-tk-screenshot-sample-hello-world.png)

 NOTE: Glimmer DSL for Tk is in alpha mode.
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
-It is by no means perfect, so the more feedback and issues you report the better.
+It is still an early alpha, so the more feedback and issues you report the better.

 Other [Glimmer](https://github.com/AndyObtiva/glimmer) DSL gems:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop GUI)